sonic-net/sonic-utilities/doc/Command-Reference.md

 This command displays the summary of all IPv4 & IPv6 bgp neighbors that are configured and the corresponding states.

-Optionally, you can specify a vrf-name in order to display summary only for that particular vrf.

 - Usage:

   *Versions >= 201904 using default FRR routing stack*